 VRS uses Location subclasses to define where variation occurs.
 The schema is designed to be extensible to new kinds of Intervals and Locations in order to support, for example, fuzzy coordinates or feature-based locations.

 Representation of complex coordinates based on relative locations or offsets from a known location.
 Examples include “left of” a given position and intronic positions measured from intron-exon junctions.

 This concept is being refined.
 Please comment at https://github.com/ga4gh/vrs/issues/103

 The aberrant joining of two segments of DNA that are not typically contiguous.
 In the context of joining two distinct coding sequences, translocations result in a gene fusion, which is also covered by this VRS definition.

 A joining of two sequences is defined by two Location objects and an indication of the join “pattern” (advice needed on conventional terminology, if any).

 t(9;22)(q34;q11) in BCR-ABL

 Some variations are defined by categorical concepts, rather than specific locations and states.
 These variations go by many terms, including categorical variants, bucket variants, container variants, or variant classes.
 These forms of variation are not described by any broadly-recognized variation format, but modeling them is a key requirement for the representation of aggregate variation descriptions as commonly found in biomedical literature.
-Our future work will focus on the formal specification for representing these variations with sets of rules, which we currently call Rule-based Variation.
+Our future work will focus on the formal specification for representing these variations with sets of rules, which we currently call Categorical Variation.